Arthritis affects about 54 million Americans. There are more than 100 different types, but the most common type is osteoarthritis.

 Osteoarthritis is nicknamed “wear-and-tear arthritis” because it develops with age.
 Years of moving causes bones and cartilage within joints to wear down, and eventually, bones begin grinding against each other.

 Osteoarthritis causes joint pain, swelling, and stiffness that can inhibit your life.
-The good news is that a variety of treatments are available to manage your symptoms and keep you enjoying your favorite activities.
+The good news is that a variety of treatments are available to manage your symptoms and keep you enjoying your favourite activities.

 Chris Boone, MD and our team specialize in osteoarthritis of the hips and knees.
 If you’re bothered by worsening joint pain, it’s time to learn more about your treatment options.